What Businesses Can Learn From Nike’s Positioning Segmentation and Targeting in Marketing ✔️

 Nike’s target market includes a demographic of those aged 11-45 but puts a greater emphasis on teens to cultivate long-term customers.

 Their psychographic segment includes active, fashionable individuals who consider physical activity as part of their lifestyle.
-Geographic targeting is also varied based on what’s popular in each given region – meaning branding and advertising will be different from one country to the next.
+Geographic targeting also varies based on what’s popular in each given region – meaning branding and advertising will be different from one country to the next.

 Targeting In Marketing